I admit it. I allowed students to chew gum in class. Why? I chewed gum. I have a throat that tends to dry up mid-morning. Gum helps.

 Be it a rule or routine, kids have to know what it looks like and examples Day One.
 If a rule is a general, all-encompassing one such as, Be Respectful to All, you will have to give numerous examples of what this looks like -- and doesn't look like (regardless the age of the students).

 Have the class brainstorm examples and you add a few yourself.
-No name-calling, putdowns, and touching others will definitely come up.
-Students always brainstorm things beyond what we can imagine, so it's important that they are part of this process.
-It also gives student ownership and a keener understanding of the rule for the class collectively.
+Some of the things we expect them to always bring up; no name-calling, no putdowns, and no touching others.
+However, students always brainstorm things beyond what we can imagine, so it's important that they are part of this process.
+It also gives student ownership and a keener understanding of the rules for the class collectively.

 Every time we decide to involve students in the decision-making or discovery process in the classroom, it takes considerably longer.
 We are often tempted just to give them the information.
 But exploring examples of what the rules and routines look like together will have big pay off the entire school year.